FabianNitsche/corert/Documentation/cross-building.md

 ---------------------
 The `cross\build-rootfs.sh` script can be used to download the files needed for cross compilation.
 It will generate an Ubuntu 14.04 rootfs as this is what CoreRT targets.

-    Usage: build-rootfs.sh [BuildArch]
+    Usage: build-rootfs.sh [BuildArch] [LinuxCodeName] [lldx.y] [--skipmount]
-    BuildArch can be: arm, arm64
+    BuildArch can be: arm(default), armel, arm64, x86
+    LinuxCodeName - optional, Code name for Linux, can be: trusty(default), vivid, wily, xenial, zesty, bionic, alpine.
+If BuildArch is armel, LinuxCodeName is jessie(default) or tizen. lldbx.y - optional, LLDB version, can be: lldb3.6(default), lldb3.8, lldb3.9, lldb4.0, no-lldb.
+Ignored for alpine --skipunmount - optional, will skip the unmount of rootfs folder.

 The `build-rootfs.sh` script must be run as root as it has to make some symlinks to the system, it will by default generate the rootfs in `cross\rootfs\<BuildArch>` however this can be changed by setting the `ROOTFS_DIR` environment variable.